Best Cast Iron Teapot To Make A Great Cuppa

 Having a lot of fun learning about Japanese cast iron with the Oitomi staff.

-Because these teapots have an enamel lining, they are not suitable for use directly over a heat source.
+Because these teapots have an enamel lining, they are unsuitable for use directly over a heat source.
 And are used strictly for steeping tea.
 So, you would need to boil water in a kettle first.
-These teapots are beautiful and come in a variety of colors and designs.

 Enameled cast-iron teapot